A Thousand Suns World Tour

-A Thousand Suns World Tour was the worldwide sixth concert tour by American rock band Linkin Park.
+A Thousand Suns World Tour was the worldwide sixth concert tour by the American rock band Linkin Park.
 The tour supported the band's fourth studio album A Thousand Suns.
 The tour ranked 35th in Pollstar's "Top 50 Worldwide Tour (Mid-Year)", earning over 20 million dollars.

 Background

 Linkin Park announced their upcoming world tour while doing press for their latest LP, A Thousand Suns.
 Vocalist Chester Bennington stated: "At this point we're writing such great music that I almost want to go do 50 shows around the world and then get right back into making another record.
 Once the ball starts rolling, it's all I want.
 It's like a drug."

 During an interview with Streetdate Radio, Bennington expressed how odd it felt to begin the tour in South America, even though they are not well known in that region.
 He further stated that although Linkin Park sell more records in North America, they are more "well known" in other territories.
 As a band, it did not feel odd to begin in these territories first.
 During the same interview, he announced the band will play in North America beginning in January 2011.